framer

 Forwarding

-• Wire proxying (byte engines): use iox.CopyPolicy and standard io fast paths (WriterTo/ReaderFrom).
-This maximizes throughput when you don't need to preserve higher-level boundaries.
+• Wire proxying (byte engines): use iox.CopyPolicy and standard io fast paths (WriterTo/ReaderFrom) when byte-level forwarding is acceptable and higher-level boundaries do not need preservation.

 • Message relay (preserve boundaries): use framer.NewForwarder(dst, src, ...) and call ForwardOnce() in your poll loop.
 It decodes exactly one framed message from src and re-encodes it as exactly one framed message to dst.

-• Limits: io.ErrShortBuffer when the internal buffer is too small for the message; framer.ErrTooLong when a message exceeds the configured WithReadLimit.
+• Limits: io.ErrShortBuffer when the internal buffer is too small for a stream message or required packet read capacity; framer.ErrTooLong when a packet exceeds WithReadLimit or the default packet transfer cap before forwarding.

 • Zero‑alloc steady state after construction; the internal scratch buffer is reused per message.